JADES + JEMS: A Detailed Look at the Buildup of Central Stellar Cores and Suppression of Star Formation in Galaxies at Redshifts 3 < z < 4.5: Discussion

 \subsection{Consistency between our Observations and the Gas-rich Compaction Scenario}

 Finally, we discuss our constraints on the physical mechanisms responsible for the correlation between the star-formation properties and central stellar-mass surface density observed in galaxies at cosmic noon \citep[e.g.,][]{Franx2008,Cheung2012,Whitaker2017,Barro2017}.
-Our observations are fully in line with the so-called ``gas-rich compaction'' scenario, which actually is a class of processes whose main feature is highly dissipative gas accretion toward the center of galaxies.
+Our observations are fully in line with the so-called ``gas-rich compaction'' scenario, which, as we already mentioned in Section \ref{sec:intro}, is a class of processes whose main feature is highly dissipative gas accretion toward the center of galaxies.
 This process promotes enhanced central star-formation activity, followed by the central gas depletion and finally the quenching of central star formation \citep{Dekel2009,Ceverino2010,Dekel2014,Wellons2015,Zolotov2015,Tacchella2016}.

 One important prediction of gas-rich compaction is that, right after a compaction event, we should observe a younger stellar population at the center as a result of recent central starburst triggered by the highly dissipative gas accretion.
 This is observed in the 6 galaxies where C1 are comparable to/younger than the Smooth component (Section \ref{sec:sfh_ind}).
 Additionally, we find that C1 feature a common SFH whose star formation rate declines over the past $0.1-0.3$ Gyr, following a major star-forming episode $\approx0.5-1$ Gyr prior, and peaked $\approx0.2-0.5$ Gyr ago.
 This SFH is consistent with the 6 galaxies experiencing a gas compaction event, followed by a suppression of star formation likely as the result of central gas depletion.
 If there is future gas replenishment, this chain of events, i.e. gas compaction followed by gas depletion, will repeat several times before the final quiescence of the entire galaxy at $z<3$ \citep{Tacchella2016}.
 Indeed, we see evidence of star-formation rejuvenation in the C1 of JADES-JEMS-16296 by the time of observation.
 This rejuvenation event happens at $\approx0.3$ Gyr after the peak of the galaxy's most recent major star-formation episode.
 Interestingly, this timescale is very similar to the model predictions for the oscillation timescale ($0.2-0.5\,{\rm{t_H}}$, corresponding to $0.3-0.8$ Gyr at $z=3.7$) of star formation triggered by gas replenishment \citep{Tacchella2016}.
 However, we caution that this result is sensitive to the assumed prior of nonparametric SFHs (see Appendix \ref{app:prior}).